deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 <details>
 <summary><strong>Final Recommendations</strong></summary>

+(For better experience, please click here to see the presentation report)

 - **Launch the Tour in the USA and Canada**
   Focus on cities like New York, Chicago, and Toronto that combine strong purchase volumes and consistent customer engagement.